-Use the zoom controller to adjust the size of the subject and use [▲], [▼], [◄], and [▶] to adjust its position.
-When everything is the way you want, press [SET].
+As you watch the camera's monitor screen, use [▲], [▼], [◄], and [▶] to move the subject to the position you want and then press [SET].

 This inserts the subject into the background image and creates a Dynamic Photo.

 After creation of the Dynamic Photo image is complete, the finished image with the moving subject will appear on the monitor screen.